 These Philly bars are making their own liqueurs, from amaro to nocino

-Pennsylvania-made amari, or bittersweet liqueurs made by macerating herbs and spices, is a nascent industry.
-Here are the small producers and bars making amari and other bitters in house.
+Pennsylvania-made amari, or bittersweet liqueurs made by macerating herbs and spices, is a nascent category.
+Here are the bars and small producers making amari and other bitters in house.

-Pennsylvania-made amaro, bittersweet liqueurs made by macerating herbs and spices, is a nascent industry.
-But its production isn’t restricted to larger distilleries (like Philadelphia Distilling, which makes the popular Vigo Amaro).
-Bartenders around the city are making their own in-house, along with other bitters of Italian origin, like nocino and other aperitivi and digestivi.
+Pennsylvania-made amaro — bittersweet liqueurs made by macerating herbs and spices — is a nascent booze category.
+But its production isn’t restricted to larger distilleries like Philadelphia Distilling, which makes the popular Vigo Amaro.
+Bartenders around the city are making their own in-house.

-The practice has mostly stemmed from lack of access to a wide variety of amari.
-In Pennsylvania, amari are often expensive and the selection relatively small due to what the PLCB (Pennsylvania Liquor Control Board) makes available.
+The practice of making in-house amaro is a result of a relative lack of access.
+In Pennsylvania, amari are often expensive and the selection comparatively small due to what the Pennsylvania Liquor Control Board makes available.
 On the Fine Wine and Good Spirits website, there are only 41 amari listed, compared to 838 tequila and tequila-based drinks available.

-Some bars, like Borromini and Le Virtù maintain lists of 70-plus amari by sourcing them through an SLO (Special Liquor Order), or as Le Virtù’s general manager and beverage director Chris O’Brien explains, “something that is brought in from a smaller importer instead of getting it directly from the state.”
-While the majority of Le Virtù’s amari are sourced from Italy and others from Eastern European countries, they also offer some house-made options.
+Some bars, like Borromini and Le Virtù, maintain lists of 70-plus amari by sourcing them through what’s called Special Liquor Orders, or as Le Virtù’s general manager and beverage director Chris O’Brien explains, “something that is brought in from a smaller importer instead of getting it directly from the state.”

-Amaro, Italian for “bitter” is a family of liqueurs made from steeping botanicals in alcohol.
-They can be enjoyed before dinner as an “aperitivo” or after, as a “digestivo.”
-Fernet, for example, is a subcategory of amaro.
-Nocino is a similar liqueur to amaro, but made from walnuts.
-Here in Philly, ambitious bartenders are making all kinds of variations on both.
+The family of liqueurs known as amaro (Italian for “bitter”) are made from steeping botanicals in alcohol.
+They can be enjoyed before dinner (aperitivo) or after (digestivo).
+There are numerous types and subdivisions, like fernet.
+Nocino is a similar liqueur made from walnuts.
+Here in Philly, ambitious bartenders are making all kinds of variations.

 Almanac